hazelcast/hazelcast-reference-manual/src/FAQ.md

 <br></br>

+## How can I shutdown a Hazelcast member

+Ways of shutting down a Hazelcast instance:

+- You can call `kill -9 <PID>` in the terminal (which sends a SIGKILL signal).
+This will result in the immediate shutdown which is not recommended for production systems.
+If you set the property `hazelcast.shutdownhook.enabled` to `false` and then kill the process using `kill -15 <PID>`, its result is the same (immediate shutdown).

+- You can call `kill -15 <PID>` in the terminal (which sends a SIGTERM signal) or you can call the method `HazelcastInstance#getLifecycleService().terminate()` programatically.
+Both will terminate your member ungracefully.
+They do not wait for migration operations, they force the shutdown.
+But this is much better than `kill -9 <PID>` since it releases most of the used resources.

+- In order to gracefully shutdown a Hazelcast member (so that it waits the migration operations to be completed), you have four options:
+  - You can call the method `HazelcastInstance#shutdown()` programatically.
+  - You can use JMX API's shutdown method.
+You can do this by implementing a JMX client application or using a JMX monitoring tool (like JConsole).
+  - You can set the property `hazelcast.shutdownhook.policy` to `GRACEFUL` and then shutdown by using `kill -15 <PID>`.
+Your member will be gracefully shutdown.
+  - You can use the "Shutdown Member" button in the member view of [Hazelcast Management Center](http://docs.hazelcast.org/docs/management-center/latest/manual/html/Monitoring_Members.html).

+If you use systemd's `systemctl` utility, i.e., `systemctl stop service_name`, a SIGTERM signal is sent.
+After 90 seconds of waiting it is followed by a SIGKILL signal by default.
+Thus, it will call terminate at first, and kill the member directly after 90 seconds.
+We do not recommend to use it with its defaults.
+But [systemd](https://www.linux.com/learn/understanding-and-using-systemd) is very customizable and well-documented, you can see its details using the command  `man systemd.kill`.
+If you can customize it to shutdown your Hazelcast member gracefully (by using the methods above), then you can use it.

+<br></br>

 ## How do I know it is safe to kill the second member?

 Starting with Hazelcast 3.7, graceful shutdown of a Hazelcast member can be initiated any time as follows: